 Piano With Songs

 People who struggle with memory issues often find music therapeutic and relaxing.
-Piano with Songs is a free app for Apple phones and iPad that lets users play the piano, even if they haven’t played in years (or ever).
+Piano with Songs is a free app for Apple phones and iPad that lets users play the piano, even if they haven’t played it in years (or ever).
 With a library of thousands of songs, people with Alzheimer’s and dementia can use the app to access old favorite songs and unlock good memories in the process.

 Caregivers of Alzheimer’s patients are familiar with the repeated phone calls and questions from a frightened loved one who needs the reassurance of hearing their voice.
 Unfortunately, many caregivers are not always available to provide this reassurance due to work and other obligations.